mohanhu/LinkPreviewAndroid/README.md

 implementation 'io.reactivex.rxjava3:rxjava:3.1.5'
 implementation 'org.jsoup:jsoup:1.14.3'
 ```
-To help to retrieve MetaData using url link support browser and youtube ❤️ .
+This one help to retrieve MetaData using url link support browser and youtube ❤️ .

 ```java
 object Utils {